Rang3rj3sus/Resume/README.md

-# Resume
+# My Programs :)
-These are programs I have made as I progress to hopefully become a software developer!
+These are some programs displaying my progress as a developer!